9xbt/GoStudio/README.md

 # GoStudio
-GoStudio is an editor for GoOS code.
+A GoCode editor for Microsoft Windows

+## Features
-=> Supports saving and loading with .goexe file format.
+- Supports saving and loading files with .goexe file format

-=> Has a wiki link for the commands that GoCode supports.
+- Has a wiki link for the GoCode documentation

-=> Has colors for functions.
-# Notes
-Software is open source, no license at all, do the hell you want to do with it.
+- Has syntax highlighting

+> [!Note]
+> GoStudio for Microsoft Windows is no longer supported, instead check out GoIDE for GoOS